 Because the signature is unique to the offender, Douglas says that you can use it in trials: "A case in Washington state, the subject was posing the victims after he killed [them].
 And all that was allowed for me to testify to."

 There's one challenge with signatures, though.
 "You can only see it when it starts showing up in repetitive crimes," Douglas says.
 "You can't look at a single case and say, 'Oh, this was the signature.'
 Say the victim is posed—that may end up being the signature, but you've got to compare it to something, later on."

 As criminology professor Scott A. Bonn, Ph.D., points out in a post for Psychology Today, "While every crime has an M.O., not all crimes have a signature."
-Now, whether you're listening to a true crime podcast or watching an episode of Mindhunter, you'll know the difference.
+Now, whether you're listening to a true crime podcast, in search of serial killer gifts, or watching an episode of Mindhunter, you'll know the difference.